 To mitigate the potential risk of exposure to the virus, all five University campuses have moved to alternative instruction methods as of March 18.
 Faculty and staff have been instructed to work from home, unless instructed otherwise.
 Please review the latest announcement from President Gabel for more information.

 I am a student, do I have to go to class?

-All five University campuses have moved to delivering all curriculum through alternative instruction, including online, as of March 18 for the remainder of the Spring 2020 semester.
+All five University campuses have moved to delivering all curriculum through alternative instruction, including online, for the remainder of the Summer 2020 semester.
 As a result, the University is suspending in-person instruction, including field experiences and clinicals.
-Please review the March 16 announcement from President Gabel and contact your instructor for further information.
+Contact your instructor for further information.

-Also review the March 20 announcement regarding the Spring 2020 semester grading policy and visit the Academic Planning FAQ for more information.
+Also review the March 20 announcement regarding the grading policy and visit the Academic Planning FAQ for more information.

 If you are unable to participate in your coursework due to illness, you should contact your instructor immediately via email or phone.
 If verification is requested, please see the University's Makeup Work for Legitimate Absences Policy and the Self-Reporting of Medical Absence form for Twin Cities students.
 Duluth students, please view the Excused Absences Policy.

 What types of refunds or credits are being offered by the University?